 I want to go for the professional Business Analysis certifications such as ISEB and in the near future will be striving for the PRINCE 2 certification also, which will enable me to grow in the Business Analyst career path

 8 .
-Why do you want to work here?
+Why do you want to work for this company?

 This is quite a well known company and its principles are in line with my principles.
 I believe that the organization will give me the best available platform available with the right amount of support and motivation.

-9. What is the motivating factor which you expect from your job?
+9. What is the motivating factor which you expect from your role as a Business Analyst?

 Believing that the work done by me is contributing in the organizational growth and success is my utmost motivation.
 It is a feeling of knowing that the work done by me has contributed towards the company’s good results, and being a part of that achievement, howsoever small my part might have been gives me great pleasure.
 I know for sure that if the company is performing well, then it will definitely down the line look after it main resources. its employees and I would be a proud party to that!